BradleyCodeU/bradleycodeu.github.io/_apcsp/turtlegames/039Turtlegamev1.md

   forward(1)
   left(10)

-screen.onkey(goLeft,"a")  #notice that goLeft doesn't look like the normal goLeft() screen.listen()
+stage.onkey(goLeft,"a")  #notice that goLeft doesn't look like the normal goLeft() stage.listen()
 ```
-Use screen.listen() to make the screen listen for keys to be pressed.
+Use stage.listen() to make the screen listen for keys to be pressed.

 Create one or more collectible items (like coins).
 These could be turtles with the "circle" [shape](https://docs.python.org/3.3/library/turtle.html?highlight=turtle#turtle.shape) and a different color.